greglook/puget/README.md

 ## Customization

-Puget's colors are defined in the `*color-scheme*` var, which maps syntax element keywords to a vector of ANSI style keywords to apply.
+Puget's colors are defined by the `:color-scheme` key in the `*options*` var, which maps syntax element keywords to a vector of ANSI style keywords to apply.
 The `set-color-scheme!` function offers a convenient way to change the color scheme by providing either color/style argument pairs or a single map of colors to merge into the current color scheme.

 ```clojure
 (puget/set-color-scheme! :nil [:bold :black])